A redder kind of oak

 Red oak at back of Burrawang pub

-In addition to English and pin oaks, the other sort you see commonly around here (in the Southern Highlands, where we are spending our December) is a red oak of some kind.
+In addition to English (Quercus robur) and pin oaks (Quercus palustris), the other sort you see commonly around here (in the Southern Highlands, where we are spending our December) is a red oak of some kind.
 I use the words 'other sort' and 'of some kind' because while I want to call some of them northern red oak (Quercus rubra) I'm not sure that's true for all.
 I'm struggling to identify one in particular, on the streets of Mittagong.
 It might be a scarlet oak (Quercus coccinea), or a hybrid between a couple of different 'red oaks' (the subgroup which includes the pin oak).

 As I struggle with the taxonomy, I'm reminded of something William Golding wrote in a book review back in 1960 (quoted recently in The Sea is Not Made of Water: Life Between the Tides by Adam Nicolson).
 He described his 'Victorian fathers' as ‘lassoing phenomena with Latin names, listing docketing and systematising’.
 Golding was advocating a little more humility, and poring over fragments of life, rather than striving to capture it elements whole in boxes tied up with a nice botanical ribbon.